jeroeningen/advidi_test/README.md

 Dir.pwd
 ```

-If you have runned the rspec-tests the development-envoironment may not work properly anymore, because there is no distinction between all environments in Redis.
+If you have runned the rspec-tests the development-envoironment may not work properly anymore, because there is no distinction between the environments in Redis.
 To rebuild Redis, use the following command:
 ```
 rake redis:rebuild
 ```